BLSQ/iaso/docs/pages/dev/how_to/create_mobile_reports/create_mobile_reports.en.md

 ## 3. Getting json sample data for development

-It requires to have coda mobile app install debug version on your device.
-Debugging version allows to get sample data.
+It requires to have the CODA mobile app debug version installed on your device.
+The debugging version allows to get sample data.

-### Connect device to computer and run `scrcpy` command from the terminal
+### Connect the device to your computer and run `scrcpy` command from the terminal

+You can download `scrcpy` from their GitHub page: [https://github.com/Genymobile/scrcpy].

+Then run it:

-e.g: `scrcpy` or `scrcpy -s R58MA48E00H` (R58MA48E00H is device id and could change from one device to another)
+Either run  `scrcpy` or `scrcpy -s <device id>` (E.g.: `scrcpy -s R58MA48E00H`, the device id changes from one device to another)

-Open Coda mobile app on the device, then click in the `See reports` link on the left bottom in order to access the mobile report
+Open the CODA mobile app on the device, then click the `See reports` link at the bottom left of your screen to access the mobile report.

 ![See reports](./attachments/report_link.png)

-From your chrome browser, enter `chrome://inspect/`, then inspect link:
+In your Chrome browser, enter the following URL: `chrome://inspect/`, then inspect link:

 ![Chrome Inspect](./attachments/inspect_link.png)